 In the series, Star-Lord was voiced by Chris Cox, who voiced Hawkeye in Earth's Mightiest Heroes.
 He sported a design that looked like a cross between his original comic outfit, and the design from the live-action Guardians movie.

 Star-Lord and the Guardians appear in the Avengers Assemble episode "Guardians and Space Knights", where they clash with the Avengers after Iron Man apparently switches sides and joins Galactus.
+He reappears in another episode where he and Rocket both try to convince the Avengers to give them the Infinity Stones.
+They later all appear in the episode to fight the Avengers but are quickly defeated by them.
 Chris Cox once again voiced Star-Lord.

 - Star-Lord's costume is available in LittleBigPlanet.